Configuring import filters

 Step 1: Add a name to your filter

 We advise you to use a consistent naming convention across all filters.
-This way you can always quickly see what is being filtered out.
+This way, you can quickly see what is being filtered out.

 Step 2: Define filter variables

-In the filter variables, you can select the field you want to use as filter via the dropdown menu.
-All standard fields and custom created fields are shown here.
+In the filter variables, you can select the field you want to use as a filter via the dropdown menu.
+All standard fields and custom-created fields are shown here.

-After selecting the field you need to define for which values the filter should apply.
+After selecting the field, you need to define which values the filter should apply.

 Note: for fields that are mapped as numbers, empty values are imported as 0.
-If you want to filter on such a field, you need to create a filter for "field is equal to 0".
+If you want to filter on such a field, you must create a filter for "field is equal to 0".

 Step 3: Define filter action